 Note that only one caregiver can be with a resident at a time.
-It is highly recommended that caregivers who are 70 years old or older remain at home.
+It is highly recommended that caregivers who are 70 years old or older not visit a CHSLD.

 In order to ensure that we can maintain the health and safety of the residents and staff, it will not be possible for caregivers to enter the facility at their discretion.
 As a safety measure, schedules and time limits will be implemented for caregivers on each site.
 In developing the schedule, we will take into account caregiver availability, specific resident needs as well as the broader health and safety needs of the unit.

 In order to visit a resident, please complete this registration form.
 This form is required for all caregivers, including friends, family and paid caregivers.
-A digital copy of the form is available online here.
 Printed copies of the form are also available at the security desk of the CHSLD.

 If you have already completed a registration form, you do not need to re-register.
 If you have already completed a registration form but wish to add caregivers, please complete a new registration form.

 A caregiver can only visit one resident at a time.
 A caregiver can visit with two residents only if both residents share a room.